-Minimum order quantity for direct shipment from the CDC/McKesson Distribution Center is 100 doses.
+• Minimum order quantity for direct shipment from the CDC/McKesson Distribution Center is 100 doses.

 COVID-19 orders processed through the ODH RSS Warehouse will be delivered Tuesdays, Thursdays, and Fridays.
 The Friday delivery option is only available to pharmacies.
-These products are available for distribution from the ODH RSS Warehouse:

 Federal holidays that occur on weekdays may interrupt the delivery schedule.